Zidane can't hide Hazard frustration after latest 'inexplicable' injury

 The €100million signing from Chelsea has only started 29 matches in all competitions since joining two years ago and has not completed 90 minutes in a single game since November 2019.

-Hazard is one of a number of fitness concerns Madrid have had this term but Zidane refused to pin any blame on the club's medical department.
+Hazard is one of a number of fitness concerns Madrid has had this season but Zidane refused to pin any blame on the club's medical department.

-"I don't think there's a problem [with the department].
-We have very competent people here who are on top of the players," he said.

 "We're going to try to recover [the injured players].
 Now, we have fewer injuries.
 Enough of them have returned."